kailash-manasarovar/statement/docs/timeline/2024/october.md

 - The property owner is: MANUEL BALLESTEROS LOPEZ; sharing the name of Concha the guitar teacher who [I wrote to asking for help in the beginning when I had no idea what was going on](../2023/july.md#first-letter-to-concha).
 - She was bullied relentlessly by Domingo Cano Lopez and his students.
 - LOPEZ is of course one of Domingo's surnames.
-- I can't imagine in a tiny town like Denia these people wouldn't be somehow related.
+- I can't imagine in a tiny town like Dénia these people wouldn't be somehow related.
 - Of course, I was so badly hacked by Spanish criminal gangs that have the whole area's internet ring-fenced for their sinister purposes, they could have easily rewritten this document to suit themselves before sending it.

 ## Iceland